-While many may view this kind of initiative as simply an IT upgrade aimed at installing new software, it's important to recognize a core system replacement goes well beyond this limited definition.
+While many may view this kind of initiative as simply an IT upgrade aimed at installing new software, it's important to recognize a core-system replacement goes well beyond this limited scope.

-In fact, you are embarking on a business transformation event that will cause major disruption to virtually all aspects of your operations.
-Understanding the impact of these disruptions and developing a strategy to mitigate themwhile simultaneously embracing the benefits of transformation-is key to owning a change of this magnitude and capturing the new efficiencies and improvements it can produce.
+In reality, you are embarking on a business-transformation event that will cause major disruption to virtually all aspects of your operations.
+Understanding the impact of these disruptions and developing a strategy to mitigate them-while simultaneously embracing the benefits of transformation-is key to owning a change of this magnitude and capturing the new efficiencies and improvements it can produce.

-A business transformation strategy must reflect both the volume and velocity of change an organization and culture can bear.
-During a core system replacement project, new software and IT processes will be implemented.
-As part of this process, the business team will be called upon to provide business requirements and offer input regarding configuration, development, and design solutions, as well as participate in user acceptance testing.
+A business-transformation strategy must reflect both the volume and velocity of change an organization and culture can sustain.
+During a core-system-replacement project, new software and IT processes will be implemented that will impact business operations.
+As part of this process, the business team will be called upon to provide business requirements and offer input regarding configuration, development, and design solutions, as well as participate in user-acceptance testing.

-It's important to remember, however, that in addition to contributing to system planning and implementation, most business teams will continue to be responsible for their everyday tasks and duties.
-When everyone- especially the "go-to" subject matter experts-are operating beyond full capacity, it's easy to miss the business transformation opportunities new system implementations create.
-Yet minimizing or ignoring these openings undermines one of the central reasons for undertaking the project in the first place.
+It's important to remember that in addition to contributing to system planning and implementation, most business teams will continue to be responsible for their everyday tasks and duties.
+When everyone-especially the go-to subject matter experts-are operating beyond full capacity, it's easy to miss the business-transformation opportunities that new-system implementations create.
+Minimizing or ignoring these openings undermines one of the central reasons for undertaking the project in the first place.

 It is therefore imperative during project initiation and scope definition to determine how you will incorporate business transformation into the project.
 The approach must be customized to meet each organization's project scope, existing standards, time and budget constraints, and culture.
-Primary areas that must be addressed in an effective business transformation strategy include:
+Primary areas that must be addressed in an effective business-transformation strategy include:

-- The alignment of functionality changes to business processes that are new or different - Impact assessments to functional departments - Resource requirements for the project, including sustaining day-to-day operations during and postimplementation - Policy and procedure changes required due to new functionality and processes - Role-based training needs, including the identification of skill gaps
+- The alignment of functionality changes to business processes that are new or different - Impact assessments to functional departments - Resource requirements for the project, including sustaining day-to-day operations during and after the implementation - Policy and procedure changes required due to new functionality and processes - Role-based training needs, including the identification of skill gaps

-Importantly, Change Healthcare recommends that a business transformation strategy remain focused on aligning business processes with the new system and not include a full-blown process improvement project running simultaneously with the core-system replacement.
-Experience has shown that trying to do too much at once can tax resource, budget and timeline constraints.
+Importantly, Change Healthcare recommends that a business-transformation strategy remains focused on aligning business processes with the new system and not include a full-blown process-improvement project running simultaneously with the core-system replacement.
+Experience has shown that trying to do too much at once can tax resource, budget, and timeline constraints.

 That said, new-found efficiencies and improvements inevitably will emerge.
-The magnitude of these changes will be determined by new system functionality, as well as the legacy platform's overall level of antiquation or obsolescence.
-Our consulting team refers to this kind of focused business transformation approach as Business Process Alignment (BPA).
+The magnitude of these changes will be determined by new-system functionality, as well as the legacy platform's overall level of antiquation or obsolescence.
+Our consulting team refers to this kind of focused business-transformation approach as Business Process Alignment (BPA).

-Business Process Alignment includes identification of the following domains:
+BPA includes identification of the following domains:

-- Value chains for core business functions
+- · Value chains for core business functions

 - Level of change to the organization

 - New or changing roles and responsibilities

-- Priorities for organizational change management
+- Priorities for organizational-change management

-- New workflows, processes, and procedures
+- · New workflows, processes, and procedures

 - Critical performance indicators

 Once this information is compiled, the next step is to incorporate business process alignment tasks into the project schedule.
-Change Healthcare recommends using common process improvement techniques and tools, such as DMAIC (Define, Measure, Analyze, Improve, Control).
-Examples include, but are not limited to:
+Change Healthcare recommends using common process-improvement techniques and tools, such as DMAIC (Define, Measure, Analyze, Improve, Control).
+Examples include but are not limited to: